niguezrandomityengine/guide/guide.md

   }
   ```
-- These are merely 4 instances of genarating pseudo-random number, the user could use this numbers in infinite possiblities:
+- These are merely 4 instances of genarating pseudo-random number, the user could use this numbers in infinite possiblities by using dynamic patterns, cross stitching sequence and using as a salt to hash with user's address, nounce.

-     Using dynamic pattern

-     cross stitching sequence

-     using as a salt to hash with user's address, nounce.

 ## Off-Chain Usage